Why Choose Soapstone for Your Kitchen Countertop

 If you like the deep rich color of soapstone and love to see the prominent natural veining then the oil soapstone finish should be your choice.
 To achieve this look you will need to apply periodical coats of mineral oil to the stone until it develops a permanent patina.
 You also have the ability to reverse this look by removing the mineral oil.

-Very popular in the UK, this more contemporary drainboard.
-It has a flat surface with a 1/2" slope and a 1/4" lip around the sloped area.
+Very popular in the UK, this more contemporary drainboard has a flat surface with a 1/2-inch slope and a 1/4-inch lip around the sloped area.

 European Style with Grooves

 The addition of grooves gives the European-style soapstone drainboard a traditional appearance.